jricher/secevent/draft-ietf-secevent-subject-identifiers.md

   "phone_number": "+12065550100",
 }
 ~~~
-{: #figexamplesubidphone  title="Example: Subject Identifier for the Phone Number Identifier Format."}
+{: #figexamplesubidphone  title="Example: Subject Identifier in the Phone Number Identifier Format."}

 ### Issuer and Subject Identifier Format {#sub-id-iss-sub}
 The Issuer and Subject Identifier Format identifies a subject using a pair of `iss` and `sub` members, analagous to how subjects are identified using the `iss` and `sub` claims in [OpenID Connect](#OpenID.Core) ID Tokens.
 These members MUST follow the formats of the `iss` member and `sub` member defined by {{!RFC7519}}, respectively.
 Both the `iss` member and the `sub` member are REQUIRED and MUST NOT be null or empty.
 The Issuer and Subject Identifier Format is identified by the name `iss_sub`.

-Below is a non-normative example Subject Identifier for the Issuer and Subject Identifier Format:
+Below is a non-normative example Subject Identifier in the Issuer and Subject Identifier Format:

 ~~~
 {